Effective small group instruction is a key tool to use in any classroom. It is essential in the ELA classroom to help all students achieve success.

 - Small group instruction works well for short targeted lessons with students who share a learning goal or need the same info at the same time

-- Formatively assess during the “you do” and those that can’t I place in guided group for remediation
+- Formatively assess during the “you do” and those that can’t I place in the guided group for remediation

 - I love using small group instruction!
 Esp. with writing & grammar.
 Blended learning is the magic wand that helps it happen!